SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco Bay high tide is twice a day and varies quite a bit from day to day.

-This is why I highly recommend checking out the predictions a day or two before visiting the Wave Organ to make sure you can see and hear it at its best at high tide.
+This is why I highly recommend you check out the predictions a day or two before visiting the Wave Organ to make sure you can see and hear it at its best at high tide.

-I always use the U.S. government's NOAA Tide Predictions chart.
+I always use the U.S. Government's NOAA site for tide predictions.
 You can look at their predictions further out, but I like to double-check a few days before I visit just to be sure and up to date.

 How to Get to the Wave Organ in San Francisco